 Serves: 4 | Cooking time: 30 mins | Difficulty: easy

 Finally a vegetarian salad that's as flavourful as it is healthy.
 It's filling as a meal on its own or great as a light side next to grilled meats or fish.
-Make this vegan if you wish by substituting the feta with tahini.
+Make this vegan if you wish by substituting the feta with a drizzle of tahini.
 Add a handful of pomegranate seeds or chopped seedless red grapes to make it even more summery.
-We've added LEMON MYRTLE SALT to the salad vinaigrette which lends it a delicate lemony salty crunch.
+We've sprinkled a pinch of LEMON MYRTLE SALT to the salad vinaigrette to lend it a delicate lemony salty crunch.

 - LEMON MYRTLE SALT - 1 teaspoon